Feed x Sonica Sarna: the power of supporting female artisans

 A – They can get jobs at any export factory or sewing unit.
 We are situated in the industrial area so there are a lot of factories in the region they can apply to for jobs.

-Q – What can we all do, as consumers, to identify and support female artisan groups that are progressive and fair?
+Q – What can we do as consumers to identify and support female artisan groups that are progressive and fair?

-A – Pay attention to what brands are saying about their supply chain and support those that are transparent.
-Ask brands questions about how something was made and who made it.
-Show your support by voicing your opinion about supporting women in the supply chain.
-Each time you buy something, you are casting a vote toward what you support, so use that power and be vocal about your preferences.
-And most importantly educate other consumers.
+A – Pay attention to what brands share about their supply chains, and support those that are transparent.
+Ask questions about how products are made and who makes them.
+Voice your support for women in the supply chain and educate other consumers.
+Every time you make a purchase, you cast a vote for the kind of world you want to support — so use that power consciously and proudly.